ACEP-WRE for Landowners - FIC

 Payments will vary based on the enrollment option selected and the length of the easement or contract.
 NRCS covers up to 100% of the costs of wetland restoration for perpetual easements and up to 75% for non-perpetual easements or contracts.

 As a landowner, you will work with NRCS to decide which areas of your property will be protected and restored.
 NRCS reviews applications and determines whether they meet the program’s eligibility criteria.
 NRCS works with eligible applicants to develop a preliminary wetland restoration plan with estimated costs.
 This plan helps NRCS evaluate the likelihood of successful restoration and the significance of the wetland functions and values.
 Based on this information, NRCS ranks the proposed project alongside other applications.
-A landowner who is eligible and whose application ranks high enough will be offered an “Agreement for the Purchase of Conservation Easement” (APCE), or “Agreement to Enter Contract for 30-Year Land Use” (AECLU), as applicable.

-Once you accept the offer, NRCS will work with you to develop the final conservation easement or contract documents and a Wetland Restoration Plan of Operation (WRPO).
+A landowner who is eligible and whose application ranks high enough will be offered an “Agreement for the Purchase of Conservation Easement”, or “Agreement to Enter Contract for 30-Year Land Use”, as applicable.
+Once you accept the offer, NRCS will work with you to develop the final conservation easement or contract documents and a Wetland Reserve Plan of Operations (WRPO).
 A WRPO, to the extent practicable, restores the hydrology and original native plant community of a degraded wetland.

 Conservation professionals with expertise in soils, plants and biology identify the site’s original soils, hydrology, vegetation, and wildlife, including any rare or at-risk species.
 They develop cost-effective restoration options.
 Restoration plans commonly include a mix of constructed or engineered practices to restore hydrology, planting plans to re-establish native vegetation, and operation and maintenance guidance for both.
 In rare cases, the original hydric soils that are the basis for a wetland are so severely impacted that it is not possible to cost-effectively restore a wetland.
-Once the easement or contract has been signed, NRCS will be your contact for restoration, maintenance, monitoring, and enforcement throughout the life of the easement or contract.

 READ